pmalipio/commitviewer/README.md

 This project consists of a Codacy challenge response.

+## Dependencies

+This software depends on bash, git and sed.

 ## Assumtions

 Listing commits using the API takes the branch as an optional argument.